LaunchCodeEducation/java-web-development/src/chapters/spring-controllers-and-routes/controllers-parameters.rst

 Query Strings are URL Data
 --------------------------

-A brief refresher: Query strings are additional bits of information tacked onto the ends of urls.
+A brief refresher: query strings are additional bits of information tacked onto the ends of urls.
 They contain data in key-value pairs.

 .. sourcecode:: bash